 Marmaray, the rail connection between European and Asian Istanbul via a tunnel beneath the Bosphorus, joins the stations at Halkalı, Kazlıçeşme, Yenikapı and Sirkeci in Europe with the stations at Üsküdar, Ayrılık Çeşmesi and other stations in Asia all the way to Gebze, making it possible to cross from Old Istanbul in Europe to the Asian shore of the Bosphorus in a matter of minutes.

-Here's an updated map of the center of Istanbul's rail transit system showing the Marmaray stations.
+Below is a map of the center of Istanbul's rail transit system showing the Marmaray stations.

 Hour of Operation

-Fares for the Marmaray are the same as for Istanbul Metro lines.
+Fares for the Marmaray are the same as for Istanbul Metro lines and, as with the Metro, ferries and other modes of transport, paying by Istanbulkart saves you nearly half the full fare.
 Children up to 5 years old ride free.
 Those 6 and older must pay the fare.
 More...